AU-BCE-EE/Dalby-2024-KVIK/README.md

 # Releases

 # Directory information
 To run the complete code execute `run/main.R`.
-This will run the scripts under `scripts/` `data/` contains activity data and current prevalence of the technologies.
+This will run the scripts under `scripts/`.
+The activity data and current prevalence of the technologies are found in `data/`.
 The prevalence of technologies are mainly based on the klimafremskrivning 2023.
-`model/` contains the model for calculating emission of methane. ammonia, and nitrous oxide for each animal category
+The models applied are found in `model/` and `model/Metanproduktion_Arrhenius_v9.xlsx` emission of methane, ammonia, and nitrous oxide for each animal category

 ## scripts